InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 1. open the Pathways Workbook and edit the 'outcomes' tab
     * set the ranking_include column to 1 to include in the in-country analysis
 2. save and close the Workbook
-3. open the 7_country_vulnerability_ranking.R script and run the entire script to generate the {strata}_outcomes_vulnerability_class_ranked.rds outputs which contain an additional vulnerability ranked labelling for the segments
+3. open the 7_country_vulnerability_ranking.R script, set the nreps parameter to an existing LCA output, and run the entire script to generate the {strata}_outcomes_vulnerability_class_ranked.rds outputs which contain an additional vulnerability ranked labelling for the segments

 ### Quantitative segment profiling